mjfusa/global-clock-timezon/src/prd.md

 ### Layout & Navigation
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
+- **PWA Installation**: Can be installed as a native-like app on mobile and desktop
+- **Offline Functionality**: Core features work without internet connection
+- **Network Status**: Visual feedback when offline with cached data notice
 - **Clear Visual Hierarchy**: Digital clocks positioned above analog clocks for better readability
 - **Intuitive Controls**: All timezone and style selections easily accessible